Patater/modern-cmake/chapters/intro/installing.md

 Your CMake version should be newer than your compiler.
 It should be newer than the libraries you are using (especially Boost).
 New versions work better for everyone.
 {% endhint %}

 If you have a built in copy of CMake, it isn't special or customized for your system.
 You can easily install a new one instead, either on the system level or the user level.
 Feel free to instruct your users here if they complain about a CMake requirement being set too high.
 Especially if they want < 3.1 support.
-Maybe even if they want CMake < 3.18 support...
+Maybe even if they want < 3.18 support...

 #### Quick list (more info on each method below)